With so many content management system (CMS) options out there for small and mid-market companies, how do you choose the right one for your company?

 Wordpress is full-featured, but does lack a workflow/approval feature, so if multiple people need to use the system to review and approve content before going live, you’ll have to find a workaround.

-Wordpress receives high marks from G2 Crowd, where it was named a “Leader” as recently as the fall of 2017.
+Wordpress receives high marks from G2 Crowd, where it is named a “Leader.” .
 Eighty-six percent of users are likely to recommend Wordpress to a peer, and it receives a 4.3 out of 5 rating on G2 Crowd.

 Wordpress is most popular for small businesses (fewer than 50 employees), but is also used by a fair number of midsized companies and enterprises.
 Industry usage is all across the board.